 However you must remember one thing at all times: A Track Day with GP Days is not a race or test day for professional race teams!
 Of course, we want you to drive your car fast but safety is our top priority at GP Days!

 At GP Days, we want to maximise your track time while experiencing as little disruption and traffic as possible.
 That is why you will not ever see a sessioned or grouped track day with us - we are exclusively running open pitlane days.

 An Open Pitlane track day gives you maximum flexibility.
 There is no limit on how much you can drive and you will be able to decide when you enter and leave the track throughout the day.
 The only disruption you will experience is a mandatory lunch break.

-This means you can decide whether you want to drive a couple of long stints, divide your day into several shorter stints, or simply ride in the passenger seat with some other participants or our GP Taxi.
+You can decide whether you want to drive a couple of long stints, divide your day into several shorter stints, or simply ride in the passenger seat with some other participants or our GP Taxi.

-- You may overtake on the left and right
+- You may overtake on the left and right side

 - No matter how fast you think you are, you are required to check your mirrors frequently.
 If you spot a car that hasn’t been there before it’s faster than you!
 To facilitate an easy overtake use your indicators

 - Indicate right: I’m staying on the right (Overtake left)